Faculty Research Page

 *and Member of the Helen Wills Neuroscience Institute

 We are interested in the mechanisms that guide the assembly of neural circuits during development.
 We use the retinas as a model system, where we have used a combination of conventional and two-photon imaging, multielectrode recording, electrophysiology and transgenic approaches to address two major questions.
-First, we study how immature retinal circuits generate retinal waves -- a term used to describe highly patterned spontaneous activity in the immature retina -- and what role this activity plays in the development of the visual system.
+First, we study how immature retinal circuits generate retinal waves -- a term used to describe highly patterned spontaneous activity in the immature retina -- and what role this activity plays in the development of the retina and the retina's connections to the central visual system.
 Second, we study the development and organization of the circuits that mediate direction selectivity in the retina.

 Cellular mechanisms underlying retinal waves: